vcatalano/py-authorize/docs/bank_account.rst

 Transactions
 ------------

-For information on how to run transactions agains stored credit cards, please refer to the :doc:`Transaction <transaction>` documentation.
+For information on how to run transactions against stored credit cards, please refer to the :doc:`Transaction <transaction>` documentation.